St. Catherine of Siena once described a conversation she had with the Lord in prayer, where Jesus spoke the following words to her:

 You can almost catch in John’s blunt and forceful replies a deep joy that he is none of these things.
-There’s no shred of regret — no hint that he would prefer to be the Christ himself.
-He’s content to be who he is.
-He’s happy to be very nearly nothing… to be only the lowly little precursor to Jesus, only the bridegroom’s friend, only the one who points the way — the one who testifies to the light!
-He joyfully proclaims: “I am not the light that you are looking for.”
+There’s no shred of regret — no hint that he would prefer to be the Christ.
+He’s perfectly content to be exactly who he is.
+He’s happy to be very nearly nothing… He joyfully proclaims: “I am not the light that you are looking for.”

-This is why we need to beg for the virtue of humility.
+This is why we each need to beg the Lord for an increase in the virtue of humility.

-One of my favorite books, “Divine Intimacy,” (It’s a daily devotional for through the whole liturgical year) describes humility in this way:
+One of my favorite books, “Divine Intimacy,” (A great daily devotional for the whole liturgical year) describes humility in this way:

 “Christian humility does not lower — it elevates.
 It does not cast down, but gives courage, for the more it reveals to the soul its nothingness…(it’s not-ness) the more it moves [the soul] toward God with confidence and with abandonment.”

 THIS is the key!
 When we finally recognize our NOTHINGNESS… when we rejoice in the fact that God is He who is, and I am he who is not… then we discover how much we are loved by the Lord.

 Yes, we are barely specks of dust in the cosmos.
 Yes, we are tiny almost beyond comprehension… and yet the God of the Universe knows and counts every hair on our heads.
 He knows the unique intricacies of our fingerprints… of our DNA… He hand-crafted our every cell.

 YES, YOU ARE NOTHING… AND YET, YOU MATTER TO GOD.
 YOU ARE LOVED with an unconditional, “NO-MATTER-WHAT” divine love.